-The Story: The number of Christians in Communist China is growing so steadily that by 2030 it could have more churchgoers than America, reports The Telegraph.
+The number of Christians in Communist China is growing so steadily that by 2030 it could have more churchgoers than America, reports The Telegraph.

-The Background: The People's Republic of China remains, at least officially, an atheist country.
+The People’s Republic of China remains, at least officially, an atheist country.
 But the number of Protestant Christians in China has grown from one million in 1949 to more than 49 million in 2010.
 Experts believe that number could more than triple over the next generation:

 Prof Yang, a leading expert on religion in China, believes that number will swell to around 160 million by 2025.
 That would likely put China ahead even of the United States, which had around 159 million Protestants in 2010 but whose congregations are in decline.